padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 ### Type 5

-**Data nodes isolated, locators reachable.** In this test case, we split the network to isolate data nodes but the locators are reachable by all data nodes, i.e., both Split A and Split B with locators, as shown below.
+**Data nodes isolated, locators reachable.** In this test case, we split the network to isolate data nodes but the locators are still reachable by all data nodes, i.e., both Split A and Split B with locators, as shown below.

 | Split | Weight   | VM Hosts                                               |
 | ----- | -------- | ------------------------------------------------------ |